GiridharRNair/Weather-App/README.md

 ## Usage

 The first page of the application displays weather information for the user's location.
 If location tracking is turned off, the default location is set to London.
-The user can search for weather information for any other location by entering the name of the city or the ZIP code in the search bar.
+The user can search for weather information for any other location by entering the name of the city.

-## Installation
+## Run Locally

 Clone the project
 ```bash